The mansion through the ages

 Our historical heritage

-Today we are a modern conference facility with a fantastic historical heritage.
-The historic atmosphere is palpable and present in many of the manor house's rooms and in the environment.
-Our history is present with us every day and the linden alley that Arthur Seaton had planted still leads the way to Herrgården for all our guests - now and then.
+Today we are a modern conference facility and a classic manor hotel with lots of packages, of course with a fantastic historical heritage.
+The historical atmosphere is palpable and present in many of the mansion's rooms and in the environment.
+Our history is present with us every day and the linden alley that Arthur Seaton had planted still leads the way to the Manor for all our guests - now as then.